-Bottom Line: The Free Paws Pet Hair Dryer is probably the best dog dryer for most pet owners, given how effective and affordable it is.
+Bottom Line: The Free Paws Pet Hair Dryer is probably the best dog dryers for most pet owners, given how effective and affordable it is.
 It is as flexible and easy-to-use as most other consumer-level pet dryers, yet it works as well as most professional-caliber units.

 The K-9 III Dog Grooming Dryer is a professional-caliber dryer, designed for entry-level professionals and owners who find themselves bathing their dog frequently.
 A two-motor unit, it can be used with either one or both motors in operation, giving you two different air-speeds from which you can choose.

 User Reviews: Most users – including several professional groomers – rated this dryer very highly, finding that it helped dry dogs quickly and effectively.
 Several customers used phrases like “best dryer for dogs on the market,” and “would give 10 stars if I could,” to describe the K-9 III.
 A small number of owners and groomers who tried it were disappointed in the quality of the hose, but because this was such a rare complaint, it shouldn’t stop you from buying this model if you like it.

-Bottom Line: Because it is designed with professional groomers in mind, the K-9 III is probably out of the price range of most dog owners.
+Bottom Line: Because it is designed with professional groomers in mind, the K-9 III Dog Grooming Dryer is probably out of the price range of most dog owners.
 However, those who are comfortable coughing up a little more cash will surely be pleased with how well it works and how quickly it can dry your dog.